shinobum10/furima-36695/README.md

 ### Association

-・belongs_to :item
+- belongs_to :item

-・belongs_to :user
+- belongs_to :user

-・has_one :destination
+- has_one :destination